SAP-samples/btp-private-link-approuter/approuter-launchpad/README.md

 ![saas-subscription](../img/flp-app-catalog.png)

-Launch the Launchpad, where you will find your Fiori application with SAP Private Link service connectivity
+Launch the SAP Build Work Zone, where you will find your Fiori application with SAP Private Link service connectivity

 ![saas-subscription](../img/flp-plink-app.png)

 ## Summary

-Congratulations, you successfully registered your Fiori application with Standalone Application Router to SAP Launchpad with SAP Private Link service connectivity
+Congratulations, you successfully registered your Fiori application with Standalone Application Router to SAP Build Work Zone, Standard Edition with SAP Private Link service connectivity